Trial Practice in the Age of Technology

 The Haley Moot Courtroom includes a full range of evidence and document presentation equipment, remote witness capability, multi-angled cameras, court-management software, and electronic recording equipment to capture jury reaction and response.

-The courtroom is designed to let the students be teachers in various professional settings as they work with their colleagues to learn about these advanced training techniques.
+The courtroom is designed to let the students be teachers as they work with their colleagues on these advanced training techniques.
 The ability to combine theory and courtroom techniques will be a career-long advantage no matter where graduates of the program choose to practice.